zhangxiang0822/ShiftShareSEStata/README.md

 shift-share structure.

 ## Installation

-In the near future, you will be able to directly install the packages from Stata.
+You can install the released version of `reg_ss` and `ivreg_ss` from using the `ssc` command within Stata.

+       ssc install reg_ss
+       ssc install ivreg_ss

 In the meantime, to install the package from Github, download the files [`reg_ss.ado`](code/reg_ss.ado), [`reg_ss.sthlp`](code/reg_ss.sthlp), [`ivreg_ss.ado`](code/ivreg_ss.ado), [`ivreg_ss.sthlp`](code/ivreg_ss.sthlp) from the `code` directory, and put them into Stata's personal `ado` directory,